U.S. not looking at sanctions on Turkey right now: Trump

-WASHINGTON (Reuters) - The United States is not currently looking at sanctioning Turkey over its purchase of Russian air defense systems, U.S. President Donald Trump said on Thursday, a day after the White House said the move made Ankara’s presence in the F-35 program impossible.
+WASHINGTON (Reuters) - The United States is not currently looking at sanctions on Turkey after its purchase of Russian air defense systems, U.S. President Donald Trump said on Thursday, a day after the White House said the move made Ankara’s presence in the F-35 program impossible.

+“We’re not looking at that right now,” Trump told reporters at an Oval Office event to celebrate the U.S. Special Olympics team.

 A spokesman for Turkish President Tayyip Erdogan expressed “unease” on Thursday over Washington’s decision to remove Turkey from the joint strike fighter program, broadcaster CNN Turk said.
 Erdogan spokesman Ibrahim Kalin said relations between the NATO allies could not remain healthy with such unilateral decisions, it said.